Direct detection of charged particles with SiPMs: Experimental setups and preliminary measurements

 An example of DUT signal amplitude distribution after amplification and selection is shown in Figure \ref{fig:SiPM-Signal} for the HPK3x3 sensor at an OverVoltage (OV, defined as the difference between the applied and the breakdown voltage) of 2.6V: it is possible to clearly distinguish signals due to single SPAD events (first peak of about 80 mV) and signals due to multiple cells events.

-The DCR was evaluated in the region before the trigger accepted time interval in order to determine the possible contamination of noise events in the signal region.
-In the worst case (high overvoltage) this contamination was estimated to be less than 6$\%$ (less than 3$\%$ for HPK3x3) of the selected events, uniformly distributed along the selected window.
+As a conclusion, in the worst case (high overvoltage) the contamination due to DCR was estimated to be less than 6$\%$ (less than 3$\%$ for HPK3x3) of the selected events, uniformly distributed along the selected window.

 After the data selection, two options were pursued for the evaluation of the time of arrival of the signals: Constant Fraction Discrimination (CFD) and FIX Threshold analysis (FT).
-All measurements were corrected for time slewing.
-The two methods have been initially compared and resulted in a totally compatible time resolution.
-The 40$\%$ CFD threshold was used for laser studies while an FT of approximately 30$\%$ of the single SPAD signal amplitude was used on the beam test data.
+The latter measurements were corrected for time slewing using the signal amplitude.
+Notice that this correction was not possible for the SiPM signals that saturated the amplitude of the oscilloscope, nevertheless for such high signals the correction is negligible.
+The CFD and FT methods have been initially compared and resulted in a totally compatible time resolution.
+The 40$\%$ CFD threshold was used for laser studies where we deal with single SPAD signals, while an FT of approximately 30$\%$ of the single SPAD signal amplitude was used on the beam test data to allow the inclusion in the analysis of the saturated SiPM signals.